 No – Les Mills workouts are not available on DVD.
 Your only at-home option is to stream them, but I really think you’ll like it.
 It’s so simple to use!

-You don’t need a coupon code or anything to try Les Mills on Demand for free for 30 days.
+You don’t need a coupon code or anything to try Les Mills on Demand for free.
 I actually started with the trial too, and I fell in love with how simple it was to use!

 You can always cancel before your trial ends too, and you won’t be charged anything.